Transportation Engineering

 $4,886/ dwelling unit

-All commercial permits (including new uses, change of occupancy and tenant improvements) must include a completed Statement of Use form to be reviewed by the Engineering Division before the permit is issued so that any applicable TSDC rate can be determined.
-TSDC rates vary depending on the use of the structure.
-This form is needed to clarify the type of development and past use of the space.
+All commercial permits (including new uses, change of occupancy and tenant improvements) must include a completed Statement of Use form.
+The Engineering Division will review before the permit is issued so that any applicable TSDC rates can be determined.
+TSDC rates vary depending on the by structure; this form helps clarify the proposed development and prior use of the space.

 • in person or by mail to the third floor permits lobby in the Development Services Building, 150 Beavercreek Road, Oregon City, OR 97045.